johnrkriter/sdk-python/README.md

 Error Handling
 -----

-InCountry Python SDK methods raise the following Exceptions
+InCountry Python SDK throws following Exceptions:

-**StorageClientException** - used for various input validation errors.
+- **StorageClientException** - used for various input validation errors.
 Can be thrown by all public methods.

-**StorageServerException** - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.
+- **StorageServerException** - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.

-**InCryptoException** - thrown during encryption/decryption procedures (both default and custom).
+- **InCryptoException** - thrown during encryption/decryption procedures (both default and custom).
 This may be a sign of malformed/corrupt data or a wrong encryption key provided to the SDK.

-**StorageException** - general exception.
+- **StorageException** - general exception.
 Inherited by all other exceptions

 We suggest gracefully handling all the possible exceptions: